The brand as a concept is actually quite straightforward and can be reduced down to one core idea: consistency.

 A note on consistency for anyone who will be challenged with using a brand creatively.
 Consistency when building or growing a brand should not mean a restriction in your creative freedoms.
 The brand should stay true to a few core ideas, but should also be allowed to live and breathe, expanding its own borders.

-The goal with this article is to communicate how to effectively control your brand via its various touch points.
+The goal of this article is to communicate how to effectively control your brand via its various touchpoints.
 Items like your company name, logo, website, and social media.
 I hope to highlight key decisions and elements that exist in the creation of each of these and illuminate the details that will ultimately best communicate your brand’s message.

 There are lots of engaging exercises you can do alone or in a team to generate name ideas.
 However, prior to venturing into these, you should have a direction in mind for the business name, and preparing a small brief to solidify this direction is a good idea.

 Cover items regarding why and how your business operates and who are the primary and secondary consumers.
-This will help prime the participants creativity into the correct area of focus, and produce better results.
-Get some good insight into the name building process in this article.
+This will help prime the participant’s creativity into the correct area of focus and produce better results.
+Get some good insight into the name-building process in this article on business names.

 Here’s where we step in designers, and for your non-designers who might be overseeing the development of the logo, these pointers will still apply.

 Developing a logo is an important step since in many cases this is the first visual touchpoint you will be creating and will often be the frontline of your brand strategy.
 Decisions made about the logo can permeate the rest of the branding project, and elements from it can be echoed across other touchpoints to solidify the message.